 - Start recruiting volunteers earlier than you normally would

 - Four days after the 2017 presidential inauguration, we saw our highest day of website traffic since our founding in 1998.
-The following year we noted the “Human Rights & Advocacy” cause area entered our list of top 10 cause areas for the first time ever.
-Political events can influence volunteer behavior and mobilize people to stand up for causes they believe in.
 In times of political change, post your volunteer opportunities on the VolunteerMatch network to take advantage of the renewed sense of civic duty.

 - We receive an influx of inquiries following natural disasters and other national tragedies as they often mobilize volunteers who want to take part in disaster relief.
 If you need additional volunteer assistance in times like these and have the capacity to post an opportunity on VolunteerMatch, you will likely see an increase in volunteer connections, especially if you add relevant keywords such as “hurricane” to help prospective volunteers find your opportunity.

 - Take advantage of one-click reposting to optimize your opportunity’s ranking in our search results during busy seasons.
 While there may be a lot of volunteers looking for MLK Day events, there may also be a lot of organizations trying to recruit from the same pool.
 One-click reposting will help you remain toward the top of our search results, giving you greater visibility to interested volunteers.